 People become interested in meditation for a variety of reasons.
-Some feel the need to find a deeper perspective; others wish to come to terms with stress or may be going through a personal crisis in their lives.
-Most of us find it is not always easy to motivate ourselves to follow a consistent and stable meditation practice.
-The group provides a place where we can meditate with others, and draw encouragement and learn from them.
-We can examine how Buddhist insights help us practically in living from a deeper perspective.
+Some seek a deeper perspective; others to come to terms with stress or a personal crisis in their lives.
+It is not always easy to follow a consistent and stable meditation practice by ourselves – so the group is a place where we can meditate with others and draw encouragement and learn from them.
+Also we reflect together on how Zen meditation practice and Buddhist insights can help us practically, in living from a deeper perspective.

 In our meditation practice, Zazen, we learn to sit still with an open and alert mind, accepting thoughts and feelings that arise, without judging them.
 This practice enables a profound transformation to take place in us – it is straightforward and accessible, and enables us to experience the profound truth of our lives directly.
 The Soto Zen tradition, which we follow, emphasises integrating meditative awareness with our ordinary daily life and, in this way, finding the heart of compassion, love and wisdom within our lives – Soto Zen is the longest-lived Zen tradition practised currently.

 ‘Serene reflection meditation’ (‘silent illumination meditation’) is an English translation for the Zen tradition’s main meditation practice, Zazen, sometimes called ‘just sitting’, and also known as ‘shikan-taza’.